 You are not required to have your own computer, but if you decide to bring a computer for use on campus, here's what you need to know.

-Wireless Internet access is available in all campus residence halls for laptops with wireless access.
+Wireless Internet access is available in all campus buildings for Wi-Fi ready devices.
 Wired networking is also available in all residence hall rooms; if you want to use a wired connection, a CAT5 or CAT6 Ethernet/network cable is required to connect to the network jack.

 The ITS Service Desk supports Windows XP, Windows Vista, Windows 7, Windows 8 and Macintosh OS 10.5 or later.